Semi606/Python_tg_bots/dndorganizer_bot/README.md

 ## Lessons Learned

 What did I learn while working on this project?
 First, I improved my skills in working with Python.
-If you don't take it so generally - I got acquainted with the libraries for working with Telegram functions and was able to make a very good working bot) Which after the end of the development I will send it to my server and it will be available 24/7 to everyone!
+If you don't take it so generally - I got acquainted with the libraries for working with Telegram functions and was able to make a very good working bot) which after the end of the development I will send it to my server and it will be available 24/7 to everyone!

 ## Authors